mathantunes/atari_pingpong_go/README.md

 ### Infra Layer

-A **Dispatcher** is responsible for reading *SDL* keyboard events and calling all KeyBoardListener subscribed to the dispatcher
+A **EventDispatcher** is responsible for reading *SDL* keyboard events and calling all KeyBoardListener subscribed to the dispatcher
+A **EventPooler** is responsible for pooling *SDL* events and calling the respective dispatcher

+## TODOS:

+* Frame Rate Independence
+* Score
+* Game Over State -> Win/Lose
+* Multiplayer
+* AI more imperfect
+* Window resize